tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/styling-bar-charts-in-ggplot2.md

 <img src = "../img/basicplot3.png" width="450">
 </p>

 Now the barchart looks much better.
-We used the function theme to:
+We used the function theme to adjust:
 - Plot Title: Enhanced with a larger font size, boldface, and added bottom margin for clarity and spacing.
 - Plot Margins: Uniform margins added around the plot to create balanced spacing.
-- Axis Text and Titles: Adjusted text size and color for better readability; additional margins for x-axis text and removal of the y-axis title to simplify the plot.
+- Axis Text and Titles: Changed text size and color for better readability; additional margins for x-axis text and removal of the y-axis title to simplify the plot.
 - Legend Customization: Removed the redundant legend title and repositioned the legend to the top for a cleaner layout and easier comparison.

 ### Step 5: Visualizing Statistical Significance in Bar Charts